Belegarth Medieval Combat Society

 Belegarth Medieval Combat Society is a full contact battle game where foam weapons are used in order to prevent serious physical injury to participants.
-It differs from other battle games and LARPs in that it is entirely combat-oriented that allows hard hitting, shield bashes, and grappling with little emphasis on role playing and has no magic or character classes.
-It is composed of a number of not-for-profit "realms", which compete at regional and national events every year.
+It differs from other battle games and LARPs in that it is entirely combat-oriented.
+Belegarth allows hard hitting, shield bashes, and grappling with little emphasis on role playing and has no magic or character classes.
+It is a corporation composed of a number of "realms" that can file for not-for-profit status, which compete at regional and national events every year.
 Typically, each realm also holds individual fighting practices several times a week.
 Realms vary in size from just a handful of people to over a hundred fighters.

+The BMCS is a for profit entity but many of the realms under it have claimed Not-for-Profit status independently.

 The organization initially formed from a set of loosely organized clubs and franchises starting in December 2001.
 In July 2002 the group was organized enough to incorporate in the State of Illinois.